Defra-Data-Science-Centre-of-Excellence/rgovspeak/README.md

 This will open the template document which contains the govspeak user guide.
 This explains all the govspeak additions and how to use tables and plots.

-When your happy with your document press the knit button.This will render an html preview for you, there will be a markdown document with a _govespeak.md prefix and any images will be in the images folder.
+When your happy with your document press the knit button.
+This will render an html preview for you, there will be a markdown document with a _govespeak.md prefix and any images will be in the images folder.

 These assets can then be uploaded to whitehall publisher or sent to a publication team for upload.